 HoopsHype caught up with Hardaway to discuss his playing days, the best ballhandlers in the NBA today, his stint as a coach, why he hasn’t been inducted into the Hall of Fame, Dream Dribble, the joy of seeing his son Tim Hardaway Jr. follow in his NBA footsteps and more.

-You were such a fun player to watch and you’re obviously known for your amazing ballhandling skills.
+You were such a fun player to watch and you’re known for your excellent ballhandling skills.
 When you look at today’s players, who do you feel is the best ballhandler in the league?

 Tim Hardaway: If I had to pick somebody right now, I’d pick Kemba Walker.
 He’s got a handle like I got a handle.
 (Laughs) He doesn’t exaggerate it either.
 When I say he doesn’t exaggerate it, what I mean is he doesn’t shake somebody and then try re-shake them – he just goes right by you.
 He’s going to do one move and go right by you.
 That’s the way I was taught: Do one move that shakes the guy and then go make a play at the basket.
 When you start doing too many moves on one particular play, on one particular possession, you’re exerting yourself too much.
 It’s unnecessary.
 Just take care of business right then and there – shake the guy and get to the basket.
 That’s what Kemba does.